 Welcome to my profile.
 This is where I tell you a bit about myself so you can get an idea whether or not my approach is a good fit with what you are looking for.

 I qualified as a counsellor in 2017 after 4 years of training; working with both adults and children.
 I previously worked as a primary school counsellor for 3 years and currently work as a trauma therapist with both children and adults.
 I am fortunate enough to love my job and it feels like a great privilege to be doing this work.
-My motivation to train as a counsellor grew from the knowledge and wisdom I gained over many years of working on my own healing from PTSD, and the desire to be there as a compassionate witness alongside others who might be struggling.
+My motivation to train as a counsellor grew from the knowledge and wisdom I gained over many years of working on my own healing from Post Traumatic Stress, and the desire to be there as a compassionate witness alongside others who might be struggling.
 Although I qualified recently, I have been engaged in different types of therapy (as a client) throughout my adult life so I have learnt a great deal about what makes a good therapist from my perspective.
 The key ingredients for healing and change, I think, are based on feeling seen, heard, safe and met.
 I aim to create the conditions in the counselling room where these ingredients can thrive and interact so that you can move closer to your inherent potential.

 How counselling can help: